Korfi8267/Interstate/README.md

 ## Features
 ### Home
 The Home page features a basic set of information regarding who I am, my work, and my plans.
-It also contains buttons to view my work (Portfolio) and to contact me (not functional yet).
+It also contains buttons to view my work and to contact me.

 ### Portflio (unfinished)
 The Portfolio page includes things I'm notably known for, such as iOffice.
 It'll have a carousel at the top showcasing a few featured items, and below will be a grid of older announcements and/or designs.